cjherman6/capstone/README.md

 # WHICH DOG IS THE BEST FIT FOR ME?
 ## Finding the Dog Closest to your Needs Using a Content Based Recommender

-How do we find the breed that is closest to your preferences?
+How do we find the breed that's closest to your preferences?
 First we need to find data that can tell us the characteristics that come along with a breed (e.g. Are they dog friendly?
 How do they do in an apartment?
 Etc.).
 In order to find information on breeds and their corresponding traits, I scraped the breed characteristics of every dog listed on dogtime.com using Beautiful Soup.
 Once this information was scraped, I created a dense matrix with the breed as their row, and their corresponding traits as the columns.

 ![breed_traits](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/breed_traits.png)

 This model then uses a content-based recommender to calculate the similarities of your preferences to each breed.
-After filling out a survey, your answers will be translated into a vector (row in a table).
+After filling out a survey, your answers will be translated into a vector (i.e. a row in a table).

 This: